KinvoKinvo

 Which country is country code 381?

 Country code 381 belongs to Serbia.
-The full international dialing code is +381, also written as 00381 when dialing from countries that use 00 as an international access code, or +381 when dialing from a mobile phone.
+The full international dialing code is +381, also written as 00381 from countries using 00 as their international exit code (Europe, most of Asia, Latin America), 011 381 from the US and Canada, or +381 from any mobile phone.

 What is the country code for Serbia?